Typicality of thermal states in isolated quantum systems corresponds to ubiquity of global minima in wide artificial neural networks: Typical pure states and ubiquity of global minima

 Thus, the function evolves approximately linearly in parameter space during training.

 In this regime, training dynamics under gradient descent are effectively governed by kernel regression with the NTK.
-Despite the large number of parameters, the cost function can be minimized to arbitrarily small values, since the function space spanned by the kernel is rich enough to interpolate the training data.
+For large number of parameters, the cost functional can be minimized to arbitrarily small values, since the function space spanned by the kernel is rich enough to interpolate the training data.